Big dogs need – wait for it, you’re never gonna guess – big crates.

-It is always wisest to purchase a crate that will last for your dog’s entire life, rather than buying a small one when she’s a puppy and increasingly larger crates as she grows.
+It is always wisest to purchase a crate that will last for your dog’s entire life, rather than buying a small one when she’s a puppy and a larger crate once she becomes an adult dog.
 Instead, go ahead and buy a crate that is suitable for her adult size and use dividers to temporarily shrink the size of the interior.
-As she grows, you can remove the divider to provide access to the entire crate.
+As she grows, you can remove a divider panel to provide access to the entire crate.

 Large Crates Require Thicker Wire

 The wires used for small crates may not be sturdy or rigid enough to retain their structural integrity when used in big crates.
 Additionally, large dogs have stronger jaws and teeth than smaller dogs do.
-Accordingly, you’ll always want to look for crates that feature thick, strong wire (if you opt for a wire-style crate – there are certainly plenty of other options out there too!).
+Accordingly, you’ll always want to look for crates that feature thick, strong wire (if you opt for a wire dog crate).

 Large Crates Require Sturdier Hardware